davidlahoz/kandji-macos-scripts/README.md

 - **[Utilities](Utilities)**: This section utilizes the Kandji API and Python to generate a list of installed applications in JSON format.
 It offers the flexibility to filter and create user lists based on application usage.

+- **[Custom Profiles](/CustomProfiles)**: Contains few mobileconfig with quite generic settings for macOS and iOS.
+However for obvious reasons, they can be manually removed to avoid hassle.
+A version of the mobileconfig files with no-removal option is also provided as separated file. (__Note: in order to prevent users from removing the profiles, devices must be on supervised mode__)

 ## Configuration

 ### Prerequisites